Explaining how babies are made (and sex)

 Tips for explaining sex to kids

 You can’t give them too much information.
-Well, technically you can give them too much information, but it doesn’t matter if you do.
-As kids usually forget anything they don’t understand or aren’t ready to hear.
-As long as you explain things at the same level of understanding as you usually do, you’ll be fine!
+Well, technically, you can give them too much information, but it doesn’t matter if you do.
+Kids usually forget anything they don’t understand or aren’t ready to hear.
+You’ll be fine as long as you explain things at the same level of understanding as you usually do!

 KISS – Keep It Super Simple.
 Try to explain sex in the same way that you would explain where the milk in their cereal came from.